nicarq/sovereign-sdk/crates/adapters/celestia/README.md

 it's worth noting that some Rust-compatible SNARKs (including Risc0) support limited versions of `std`.
 If you only care about compatibility with these proof systems, then `no_std` isn't a requirement.

-**Jupiter's DA Verifier**
+**sov-celestia-adapter's DA Verifier**

 Blobs submitted to Celestia are processed and composed into the `ExtendedDataSquare`.
 Submitting the blobs to the Celestia results in two different additions in the data square.

 First, the cosmos `Tx` is created which contains the `MsgPayForBlobs` message.
 This message contains the address of the `signer`, namespaces of all the blobs included and their commitments.
-This cosmos transaction is then appended to other transactions appearing in given block.
+This cosmos transaction is then appended to other transactions appearing in a given block.
 All the transactions are then splitted into [`Compact Shares`](https://github.com/celestiaorg/celestia-app/blob/main/specs/src/specs/shares.md#transaction-shares) and included in the data square under the [`PAY_FOR_BLOB_NAMESPACE`](https://github.com/celestiaorg/celestia-app/blob/main/specs/src/specs/namespace.md).